 If you are a registered stockholder and have consented to our mailing of proxy materials and other stockholder information only to one account in your household, as identified by you, we will deliver or mail a single copy of our Notice of Internet Availability of Proxy Materials or set of Annual Meeting materials, as applicable, for all registered stockholders residing at the same address unless contrary instructions have been received from the affected stockholders.
 Once you have received notice from your broker that they will be "householding" communications to your address, "householding," will continue until you are notified otherwise or until you revoke your consent.
 If, at any time, you no longer wish to participate in "householding" and would prefer to receive a Notice of Internet Availability of Proxy Materials or set of Annual Meeting materials, as applicable, please notify your broker or direct your written request to our Corporate Secretary at SCYNEXIS, Inc., 101 Hudson Street, Suite 3610, Jersey City, New Jersey, 07302, or contact James Clarke, Interim General Counsel, at (201) 884-5485.
-A separate copy of a Notice of Internet Availability of Proxy Materials or set of Annual Meeting materials will then promptly be delivered to you.
-Stockholders who currently receive multiple copies of the Notice of Internet Availability of Proxy Materials or set of Annual Meeting materials, as applicable, at their address and would like to request "householding" of their communications should contact their brokers.
+A separate copy of a Notice of Internet Availability of Proxy Materials or set of Annual Meeting materials, as applicable, their address and would like to request "householding" of their communications should contact their brokers.